dev-singh-kanyal/nanotechnology/README.md

 >5. **Film Thickness Control:**
    Factors such as the viscosity of the coating solution, spin speed, and spin time are controlled to achieve the desired thickness of the deposited film.

+>Spin coating is a widely used technique for depositing thin films in a variety of applications, including:

+>- Semiconductor fabrication
+>- Microelectronics
+>- Photonics
+>- Biomedical applications
+>- Energy applications

 >**Lithography working principle:**

+>Lithography is a technique used to transfer a pattern from a mask onto a substrate.
+It is a critical step in the fabrication of integrated circuits, microelectromechanical systems (MEMS), and other nanodevices.

 >1. **Substrate Coating:**
    A thin film, often a photoresist, is applied to the substrate using techniques like spin coating.